• Skip to primary navigation

 Spices

 Ginger, Cinnamon, Tumeric.
-I also add a little Cumin, Cayenne and sometimes Smoked Paprika and a tbsp of Ras el Hanout, which is available in most supermarkets.
+I also add a little Cumin, Cayenne and sometimes Smoked Paprika and a tablespoon of Ras el Hanout, which is available in most supermarkets.

 Tomatoes